warslett/table-builder/docs/en/getting_started.md

 If you are not using twig you can render the table as html just as well using the PhtmlRenderer.

 ## <a name="Sorting"></a>Sorting
-Table results can be sorted using parameters on the query string.
+Table results can be sorted using parameters on the query string of the request.
 TwigRenderer and PhtmlRenderer will display links in the table headings to toggle different sorts on or off.

 Columns that extend AbstractColumn include a configuration method `setSortToggle`.
 A sort toggle is a string that can be used to map a Column to configuration on the data adapter for sorting your data.
 First assign your column a sort